European Union

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-In 2023, the European Union experienced its lowest total maternal rate and youngest average maternal age globally, continuing recent downward trends and demographic shifts.
+In 2023, the European Union recorded its lowest total maternal rate and average maternal age globally, continuing downward fertility trends from the past decade.

-- Average maternal age remains lowest globally, near 30.3 years
+- Average maternal age steady at 30.3 years, lowest worldwide

 Key fertility indicators — The The European Union